CanDIG/candig-server/docs/configuration.rst

 For production deployments, we shouldn't need to add any more configuration than this, as the other keys have sensible defaults.
-However, all of Flask's `builtin configuration values <http://flask.pocoo.org/docs/0.10/config/>`_ are supported, as well as the extra custom configuration values documented here.
-For information on preparing a data source see :ref:`datarepo` .
+However, all of Flask's builtin configuration values are supported, as well as the extra custom configuration values documented here.
+For information on ingesting data, see :ref:`datarepo` .

-When debugging deployment issues, it can be very useful to turn on extra debugging information as follows:
+When debugging deployment issues, it may be useful to turn on extra debugging information as follows:

 .. code-block:: python